 We would usually invite the parties to attend a conciliation conference, but we may by written notice require the parties to a Superannuation Complaint to attend a conciliation conference.
 We can also require other persons to attend the conciliation conference if the person is likely to be able to provide information relevant to the settlement of the complaint or the person's presence at a conciliation conference would, in our opinion, likely be conducive to settling the complaint.
 The written notice must fix the date, time and place for the conference.
+The conference is the conference.

-If the Complainant does not attend the conference, we may treat the complaint as if it had been withdrawn (that is, abandoned or discontinued) by the Complainant.
+If the Complainant does not attend the conference, we may treat the complaint as if it had been withdrawn (that is, abandoned or discontinued) by the Complainant.11 if any party to the complaint (including a joined party) expresses reluctance to attend a conciliation conference and their attendance would facilitate the efficient resolution of a complaint